kristianmandrup/racer-mw/lib/pipe/base/helpers/Extractor helpers.md

 We should also only extract the name if it is a named pipe, otherwise treat all the args as part of the Value.

 This conditional extractor functionality should be placed in `NamedPipe` and `Unnamed` pipe respectively.

+## List value extractor

+Used by any pipe which contains list values, such as `CollectionPipe` and `ListAttributePipe`.